 On the website, all character experiences are lumped together, with no real differentiation on the type of experience or whether the experience is actually available to you (some may not be).
-For example, the screenshot below shows what looks like six character greeting experiences, but only the last two are real opportunities for all guests to personally interact with characters.
+For example, the screenshot below shows what looks like six character greeting experiences, but only two are real opportunities for all guests to personally interact with characters.

 To find characters on the My Disney Experience app, go to a park map (Magic Kingdom is shown here) and scroll down to select “Characters.”